lio-king/Network-scanner/README.md

 # Usage :
-this cmd will scan range of IP addresses and also provides some other features  like ports, cve detections and and etc.
+## This cmd will scan range of IP addresses and also provides some other features  like ports, cve detections and and etc.

 python3 NETSCAN.py -t 192.168.0.1/24

+# To check Database

+## Go to the cli
+sqlite3 scan_results.db

+## Check availabile tales
+.tables

+## Query Data
+SELECT * FROM scan_results;